FC Shana

 FC Shana is a youth development association football academy in Haiti.
-It is one of the largest and most successful in the country.
+It is one of the largest and most successful academies in the country.

 History

-FC Shana was originally started by the family of Haitian footballer Fabien Vorbe when he was five years old for him, his cousins and friends, but officially founded sometime around 1999.
+FC Shana was originally started by the family of Haitian footballer Fabien Vorbe when he was five years old him, his cousins, and friends, but officially founded sometime around 1999.
 It was started to offer all levels of development and competition in football from ages 6 to 16 and also receives them from all social backgrounds and sometimes different nationalities.

 Values

-Shana teaches its students discipline, stressing fair play; to play with your heart out, and to combine skill with passionate football in order to be victorious.
+Shana teaches its students discipline, stressing fair play; to play with your heart out, and to combine skill with passionate football to be victorious.

 International competition

 Shana usually plays annually in Santo Domingo, the capital of neighboring Dominican Republic.

-In 2009, the U17 team won the Cayman Classic youth football tournament that consisted U17 teams from Cayman Islands and Jamaica.
-The squad had just one seventeen year old.
+In 2009, the U17 team won the Cayman Classic youth football tournament that consisted of U17 teams from Cayman Islands and Jamaica.
+The squad had just one seventeen-year-old.

 In 2013, Shana participated in the Weston Cup & Showcase, an annual tournament in Florida, which had nearly 500 teams.